- Home

 - Travel money: where can I find the best exchange rates?

-If you’re planning a holiday abroad, getting the best rate on your travel money should be near the top of your to-do list.
+If you’re heading on a holiday abroad soon, getting the best rate on your travel money should be near the top of your to-do list.

 After all, the cost of exchanging your money, and fees for spending abroad can quickly rack up if you wait until the airport to buy your currency, or if you use a card with excessive charges for overseas use, and most of us are looking at ways to cut the cost of trips as the cost of living soars.
 You can find out more about keeping holiday costs down in our guide 13 ways to reduce holiday costs.